GeorgeBatch/arch-pre-training/README_ARCH.md

 ### Books Set

+Some images from the `books_set` may contain letters on top.
+This letters are there to understand which part of the caption refers to which the image when multiple images correspond to one caption.

 * Total Images (`./datasets/ARCH/books_set/images/`): 4270
 * Total Caption Rows (`./datasets/ARCH/books_set/captions.json`): 4305
 * **Captions with missing images**: 35